Ethical Guidance on COVID-19 and Primary Care

-GPs will need to assess whether the individual patient is likely to benefit from a referral to the hospital, taking into account relevant national and local guidance (e.g. NICE: https://www.nice.org.uk/guidance/ng159) incorporating the latest evidence on the effectiveness of clinical interventions (evidential approach to decision making).
-Decision-making should not be disease specific (see advice at https://www.rcplondon.ac.uk/news/ethical-guidance-published-frontline-staff-dealing-pandemic)
+GPs will need to assess whether the individual patient is likely to benefit from a referral to the hospital, taking into account relevant national and local guidance e.g. NICE Guideline (NG) 191 on COVID-19 rapid guideline: managing COVID-19 (https://www.nice.org.uk/guidance/ng191) incorporating the latest evidence on the effectiveness of clinical interventions (evidential approach to decision making).
+Decision-making should not be disease specific (see Royal College of Physician's Ethical guidance published for frontline staff dealing with pandemic)

 Information on the potential benefits and risks of a hospital admission needs to be communicated to the patients and their family/carers to facilitate a shared decision-making approach which incorporates the patient`s preferences and best interests.
 Having proactive conversations and anticipatory care planning with the most at-risk patients, can improve the quality of such decision making.

-Regular updates on hospital capacity can assist primary care decisions and good communication and close working with ambulance and secondary care colleagues are important in order to ensure the maximum benefit from existing resources.
+Good communication and close working between ambulance and secondary care colleagues and commissioners are important in order to ensure the maximum benefit from the available resources.

-Increasingly such decisions may need to be made by remote consulting and primary care professionals will also be learning how to assess COVID-19 symptoms and patients’ conditions remotely.
-Relevant advice on remote working can be found at: COVID-19: a remote assessment in primary care, by Greenhalgh, Koh and Car, BMJ 2020: https://doi.org/10.1136/bmj.m1182.
-However, working together and consulting colleagues, as much as possible, can assist with making difficult decisions and provide mutual support.
+Increasingly such decisions may need to be made by remote consulting and primary care professionals have developed experience in the assessment of COVID-19 symptoms and patients’ conditions remotely.
+The setting up of ‘hot hubs’ has also increased patient safety by reducing the presence of potential COVID-19 cases in practices whilst providing a more in-depth assessment of possible cases where necessary.
+Useful advice on remote working can be found within the COVID-19: a remote assessment in primary care, Greenhalgh T, Koh G H, Car J, British Medical Journal (BMJ) 2020; 368: m1182 (https://www.bmj.com/content/368/bmj.m1182) and the NICE Guideline (NG) 191 on COVID-19 rapid guideline: managing COVID-19 has a section on assessment in the community (https://app.magicapp.org/#/guideline/L4Qb5n/section/ERY1zn).
+Working together and consulting colleagues, as much as possible, can assist with making difficult decisions and provide mutual support.

 Whilst referral for hospital treatment may not be always clinically appropriate or acceptable to the patient, all patients should receive compassionate medical care, including appropriate symptom management and, where patients are dying, the best available end-of-life care.